drawing-machines/ID-20ST-15/README.md

 	<img src="_images/arduino_done_uploading.png" width="300px">

+#### Running the bot

-8. Plug in the motor power cable to the Drawing Bot
+1. With the USB still connected, plug in the motor power cable the robot.

 	<img src="_images/connect_motor_power.png" width="300px">

-9. Open the `BOT_APP_MANUAL.pde` sketch in Processing and click the `run` button.
+2. Open the `BOT_APP_MANUAL.pde` sketch in Processing and click the `run` button.

 	<img src="_images/bot_app_manual_sketch.png" width="300px">

 	<img src="_images/bot_app_manual_run.png" width="300px">

-10. At the bottom of the Processing window, in the console, look for the `port` number that the Arduino is connected to.
+3. At the bottom of the Processing window, in the console, look for the `port` number that the Arduino is connected to.
 Enter this `PORT_NUM` at the top of the sketch, and run the app again.11.

 	<img src="_images/log_port_num.png" width="300px">

 	<img src="_images/enter_port_num.png" width="300px">

-11. If the `BOT_APP_MANUAL` connected succesfully to the Drawing Bot, you should be able to click on any of th controls to move the robot's arm forward, backward, left, and right.
+4. If the `BOT_APP_MANUAL` connected succesfully to the Drawing Bot, you should be able to click on any of th controls to move the robot's arm forward, backward, left, and right.
 Clicking the center button raises and lowers the pen.
 You may also use the arrow keys up, down, left, right for direction; and the spacebar for controlling the pen servo.

 	<img src="_images/bot_control_manual.png" width="300px">